iridl/x24-vector/fbfmaproom/README.md

 ## Updating datasets

 All datasets used by the application are stored in zarr format.
 There are two categories of of datasets: ones that are downloaded (as netcdf) from the Data Library and then converted to zarr, and ones that are converted directly from the original source files to zarr by a python script, without passing through the Data Library.

 ### Datasets from the Data Library

 The script `fbf-update-data.py` pulls data from the DL and saves it as zarr.
 First read the script and find the name of the dataset you want to update, e.g. `ethiopia/rain-mam`.
-Then run the script as follows, substituting the chosen dataset name:
+Then run the script as follows, substituting the chosen dataset name.
+Note that we run this script in the enactsmaproom conda environment, not the fbfmaproom environment.
+The fbfmaproom environment is missing the netcdf library, which the script requires; using the enactsmaproom environment is a lazy workaround.
 ```
+conda activate enactsmaproom
 CONFIG=fbfmaproom-sample.py python fbf-update-data.py ethiopia/pnep
 ```